Learn about genes

 I’m sure you have heard people say “it’s in your genes” as this is often how we explain the many different characteristics which make each and everyone one of us unique.

 In fact, we all inherit two copies of every gene, one from our mother and one from our father.
 This means that members of the same family tend to be similar, as they are likely to have fewer differences in their genes.

 How do genes work?

 Our bodies are made up of many tiny units called cells each containing a complete copy of a person’s genes.
 We all have many thousands of genes and they contain the “genetic instructions” that we inherit from our parents.
 These “instructions” make us have blonde or dark hair, blue or brown eyes and even determine our body shape.
-They also control the way every cell in our body develops and grows and what it will do in our body, so they are very important!

 How does the genetic code work?